 Make sure they also give a clear indication of costs and how they’ll be calculated at an early stage.

 Solicitors as executors

-If you want, the solicitor who draws up your will can also handle all the arrangements for your estate when you die.
-The people who do this are called your ‘executors’.
+You can choose to appoint the solicitor or law firm who draws up your will as your executor.
+This means they will handle the arrangements for your estate when you die.

 Always ask how you’ll be charged – some solicitors will take a percentage of your estate to meet the bills.
 Others will charge for their time.